pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 security page also explains, in a brief little description that the code to access this particular router is readily available.
 [CISCO]_

+An intruder can also, if they think you have protected against just using the ../ to transverse directories, they can encode the ../, which is  %2E%2E%2F.
+They can also do this for the commands below, so encode all those characters to try and get around your filter.
+That is the technique you use when someone has thought of base security for directory transversal.
+[USENIX]_ [W3SCHOOLS]_
+Below i will cover full fledged prevention techniques.

 .. code-block:: bash